 Admit it.
 The first time you heard about a neck cream, you probably thought it was a joke, only to give in to the persuasive labels and aggressive marketing later.
 After several emptied bottles did you only begin to realize that you haven’t thought about your neck cream before.
-Do you still need that neck cream in your routine?
+Do you still need those neck firming creams in your routine?

 Here are 7 facts about your neck cream you should have known a long time ago:

 Any cleanser, toner or moisturizer that you use for your face are just as good when used on your neck and chest.
 That is when you were 20-something and younger!
 Your skin can repair and treat itself without any special help.
 All you need, while you’re young, is to keep to the very basic skincare routine — cleanse, tone and moisturize — and skin on your face, neck and elsewhere should be okay.
 This should help prevent fine lines and age spots from showing up too soon.

 At some point in your life, a neck cream will be necessary.

 For prevention purposes, you should get started on a neck cream as soon as you celebrate your 30th birthday.
 However, if you’ve been noticing any sign of premature aging before that, you should immediately get one into your routine.
 That’s because wrinkles appear on your neck as much as these show up on your face.
 Your face, neck, chest and hands are the parts of your skin often exposed to the sun.
 Naturally, the first signs of skin aging often appear in these areas.

 Your skin needs special care for several reasons.
 First, the neck on your skin is tougher than the skin on your face, making it necessary to use heavier emollients to penetrate and plump up the skin around these areas.
 Second, skin on your neck is vertically placed against gravity which causes it to loose optimal firmness and elasticity.
 Third, skin on your neck is less efficiently able to carry out repair and healing because of less appendages, including oil glands and fatty layers, are present in this area.